GenericMappingTools/GMT.jl/docs/src/arrows_control.md

    - *shape=:triang*     same as *shape=0*
    - *shape=:arrow*      same as *shape=1*
    - *shape=:V*          same as *shape=2*
+- *half_arrow=:left*\
-- *half_arrow=:left*  -- Draw half-arrows, using only the left side of specified heads [default is both sides].
+   Draw half-arrows, using only the left side of specified heads [default is both sides].
+- *half_arrow=:right*\
-- *half_arrow=:right* -- Draw half-arrows, using only the right side of specified heads [default is both sides].
+   Draw half-arrows, using only the right side of specified heads [default is both sides].
+- *norm=xx*\
-- *norm=xx* -- Scales down vector attributes (pen thickness, head size) with decreasing length, where vector plot lengths shorter than norm will have their attributes scaled by length/norm. *xx* may be a number or a string (number&unit).
+   Scales down vector attributes (pen thickness, head size) with decreasing length, where vector plot lengths shorter than norm will have their attributes scaled by length/norm. *xx* may be a number or a string (number&unit).
 - *oblique_pole=(plon,plat)* -- Specifies the oblique pole for the great or small circles.
+- *pen=pen*\
-- *pen=pen* -- Sets the vector pen attributes.
+   Sets the vector pen attributes.
 The *pen* value may contain any of valid ways of specifying pens.
    If pen has a leading '-' (and hence the *pen* value must be a string) then the head outline is not drawn.
 - *ang1_ang2=true* or *start_stop=true*\
    Means that input angle, length data instead represent the start and stop opening angles of the arc